Psychotherapist Based in Oxfordshire

 The word, to say something, implies a world of expression which precedes it, sustains it, and allows it to give body to what it means.
 By failing to acknowledge this structure of language, which dream experience, like every expressive fact, necessarily envelops, Freudian psychoanalysis of dreams never gets a comprehensive grasp of meaning.
 Meaning does not appear, for psychoanalysis, through recognition of a linguistic structure, but must be extracted, deduced, gleaned from a word taken by itself.
 And dream interpretation, naturally, becomes a method designed to discover meanings of words in a language whose grammar one does not understand: it becomes a method of cross-referencing of the sort used by the archaeologist for lost languages, a method of probabilistic confirmation, as in the deciphering of secret codes, a method of meaningful coincidings as in the most traditional arts of divination.
 The boldness of such methods and the risks do not invalidate their results.
 Nevertheless, the uncertainty of the starting point is never entirely dispelled by the constantly increasing probability that develops within the analysis itself…Freudian analysis retrieves only one meaning among the many possible meanings by the shortcut of divination or the longer route of probability.
 The expressive act itself is never reconstituted in its necessity.

 Can any one interpretation exhaust all possible meanings of a dream?
 This almost certainly should be exceedingly rare if possible at all, and would in those rare instances be aided by the particular dreams themselves more so than their interpreter.
 Moreover, there are some dreams that both analyst and patient just cannot understand.
-This too should not be forgotten as a reminder that the dream and the dream state have nuance and multiplicity of meaning that mostly lay beyond our reach even when we do make head-ground in tackling the lower ends of what is fathomable.
+This too should not be forgotten as a reminder that the dream and the dream state have nuance and multiplicity of meaning that mostly lay beyond our reach even when we do make headway in tackling the lower ends of what is fathomable.
 What is of greater importance to us in the above passage is the danger of holding our theoretical speculations and hypotheses based on intuition (the act of intelligent guessing and cross-referencing that Foucault refers to as ‘divination’) as reference points in our mind that we try to affirm with further inquiry into the dream, such that we feel more and more confident that we are hitting the mark when really what we are doing is corroborating what we have hypothesized to be the one meaning of a dream (the process of ‘probability’ in meaning).
 Every dream is in a certain sense unique, no doubt, but what is of focal interest here is how, regardless of the content, different dreams stylistically convey that uniqueness according to their ‘language’, quite independent of their complexity.

 Different people have different dreams, and the same person has different dreams on separate occasions and, furthermore, of differing type and complexity; but the state of dreaming itself, the nature of the primacy of the dream world itself, is what we shall explore as a persistent system of features when carrying or conveying meaning.